GTC BLOG POST

 The Foreign Income and Gains (FIG) regime

 replaced the remittance basis for most individuals from April 2025.
 Providing that you've been non-UK resident for at least 10 consecutive years before becoming UK resident, you can access the FIG regime for your first four years of UK residence.
 This allows foreign income and gains (FIGs) to be taxed only when remitted to the UK: but the rules around qualifying conditions, excluded income, and the transitional provisions from the old remittance basis are intricate.
-You can learn more about special tax regimes for foreign residents.

 These three areas alone require specialist expertise that general accountants simply don't maintain.